dk4tz/dsa-playground/notes.md

             --- continue to the next element
             --- iterate through the sorted portion to place the element in the correct place
             --- repeat until array is sorted
+    - These basic algos excel when the dataset is small

+## Merge Sort - Time: O(n log n), Space: O(n)
+    - Combination of splitting up, sorting, and merging
+    - Divide and conquer into smaller sub arrays
+    - Tip: Start with a helper function for merging two sorted arrays
+    - pseudocode (merge):
+        -- create an empty array
+        -- look at smallest vals (index 0) of input arrays -- while there are still values we haven't look at
+            * compare arr1[0] with arr2[0]
+            * push smaller value to result
+            * move onto next val of arr1
+            * once we finish one array, we push all the remaining values of the remaining array to the end of the result
+    - pseudocode (mergesort):
+        -- break up array into halves until you have arrays that are empty or have 1 element -- once we have smaller arrays (empty or 1 element), we use the merge method to merge those arrays with other sorted arrays until we're back to the full length
+        -- once we are done, return the merged sorted array